Konni (dog): Foreign affairs

-American president George W. Bush recalled his 2006 visit to Novo-Ogaryovo, where Konni charged across the lawn and Putin described her to him as "Bigger, tougher, stronger, faster, meaner—than Barney."
+U.S. president George W. Bush recalled his 2006 visit to Novo-Ogaryovo, where Konni charged across the lawn and Putin described her to him as "Bigger, tougher, stronger, faster, meaner—than Barney."
 While Bush's aides were inclined to dismiss Putin's remark as humorous, Bush himself retold the story to Canadian prime minister Stephen Harper, who replied, "You're lucky he only showed you his dog."
 Ian Davis of The Guardian interpreted the remark as Putin's disdain for Barney.

 In 2007, German chancellor Angela Merkel had bilateral talks with Putin, accompanied by Konni, at his vacation home in Sochi.
 Throughout the talks, Konni stayed close to both Putin and Merkel, who reportedly had a fear of dogs.
 Putin told Merkel, "I hope the dog does not frighten you."
 However, she appeared to be unsettled by Konni.
 Later, Putin denied using his dog to intimidate Merkel, while Merkel said of Putin's behaviour: "I understand why he has to do this—to prove he's a man. ...
 He's afraid of his own weakness.
 Russia has nothing, no successful politics or economy.
 All they have is this", referring to Konni.
 In an interview two years earlier, Merkel had described the situation in a different way: "I didn't believe at the time that he wanted to intimidate me on purpose," According to the interview, she interpreted it to mean that Putin wanted to do her a favor because of her love for animals.